hgovan/stock_news/README.md

 # stock_news

-This repo is designed to aggregate active ticker and leverage the website [finviz](www.finviz.com)to aggregate news associated with that company
+This repo is designed to aggregate active ticker and leverage the website [finviz](www.finviz.com) to aggregate news associated with that company

-## How do the modules interact with each-other
+## How do the modules interact with each other...

 ### connection.py
 Multiple helper function to connect, track and log